moccbc/moccbc.github.io/_tabs/lists.md

 ---

 ## Things to Read
-- [ ] Database Management Systems: This is inspired by reading DDIA and wanting to learn how databases are created.
+- [ ] Database Management Systems: Inspired by reading DDIA and wanting to learn how databases are created.
+- [ ] Amazon DynamoDb whitepaper
+- [ ] Google Chubby whitepaper
+- [ ] Google BigTable whitepaper